Make sure your digital infrastructure investment pays off for your community

 - Economic growth from increased business competitiveness and productivity

-- Smart-neighborhood service benefits and cost savings
+- Smart community service benefits and cost savings

 - Network build cost estimate

 Any community considering taking its digital future into its own hands needs to understand and quantify these community benefits listed above.
-If they outweigh the costs, then there is an economic case for making an investment in broadband, digital infrastructure and transformation.
+If they outweigh the costs, then there is an economic case for making an investment in broadband, digital infrastructure, and transformation.

-SNG’s Economic Feasibility Assessment analyzes the cost-benefits of an investment, including the flow-through economic impacts from enhanced business growth enabled by broadband and smart community services.
+SNG’s Broadband Economic Feasibility Assessment analyzes the cost-benefits of an investment, including the flow-through economic impacts from enhanced business growth enabled by broadband and smart community services.
 Communities and regions that will benefit from this analysis will be those that: